Oaxaca en la historia y en el mito: The Mexican - American War (1846-48)

-The Mexican-American war pitted soldiers from the United States against Mexican soldiers and in that sense it not a civil war, like the other wars depicted here.
+The Mexican-American war pitted experienced American soldiers against Mexican soldiers and in that sense it was not a civil war, like the other wars depicted here.
 Nor does it seem to appear on the mural, directly, perhaps because the Americans did not advance on Oaxaca.
 However, Oaxacans like Porfirio Díaz joined the military to defend Oaxaca when the Americans were moving in the direction of Oaxaca and after the Mexican-American War a teenaged Díaz decide to pursue a military career and eventually became a major Caudillo in the history of Oaxaca and Mexico.

+Although battles of the Mexican American War were not fought on Oaxacan soil, in 1846, Oaxacan mitla members did walk walk 300 miles to battle the Americans at Molina del Rey, near Mexico City.
+Some 200 to 300 Oaxacans were captured, wounded or killed and tragically, Governor Antonio de León, who led the Oaxacan troops, died in battle.
+Upon his death Benito Juárez, his assistant became acting governor.

 Also, Santa Anna, who led the Mexican troops and was a dictator during the war, appears on the mural in the form of his prosthetic leg.
+More about that later.

-Retreating from losses in 1848 and wanting to regroup in Oaxaca, Juárez, the Governor of Oaxaca, refused Santa Anna entry into Oaxaca.
+Santa Anna retreating from losses in 1848 and wanting to regroup in Oaxaca, Santa Anna asked for permission and Juárez, the Governor of Oaxaca, refused Santa Anna entry into Oaxaca.
 Santa Anna considered this a hostile gesture and he never forgot it.
-When Santa Anna regained power after the war, Juárez decided to exile himself to New Orleans in 1853.
+When Santa Anna regained power as president after the war, Juárez decided to exile himself to New Orleans in 1853 when threatened by Santa Anna..
 More about Santa Anna below.